-Welcome to Baltic Sea World Heritage Summit!
+Welcome to register for Baltic Sea World Heritage Summit

-Mayor of Karlskrona
+Municipality of Karlskrona

 Baltic Sea World Heritage Summit aims at gathering representatives from all coastal World Heritage sites around the Baltic Sea.
 The participants are World Heritage Coordinators, officials and politicians from the municipalities or regions, representatives from other organizations or businesses involved in the world heritages and representatives from the tourism industry.

 If you are a leading representative from any stakeholder och business involved in the coastal world heritage sites in the Baltic Sea region, this summit is for you.